Note: This is Part I in a three-part series on Fast Followers. Click here for Part II and Part III

 Not exactly a “fast follower,” Bratz dolls were introduced in 2001 as a sexy, edgy alternative to the Barbie doll, which had been a perennial best-seller for the previous 40 years.
 The dolls were similar in many respects.
 Both were approximately the same size, targeted to the same demographic, and offered consumers a shopping mall’s worth of associated merchandise.

 However, there were also significant differences.
-For instance, the Bratz dolls wore heavy makeup and their garments were sexually suggestive, as depicted in the photo at left.
+For instance, the Bratz dolls wore heavy makeup and their garments were sexually suggestive.
 Parents’ reactions to Bratz were generally negative.
 Ironically, by 2001, Barbie had been on the market so long, few people recalled that she was inspired by a German sex doll named Lilli.
 After decades of being derided as harmful to young girls’ self-images, many Americans viewed Barbie as a wholesome alternative to its coquettish Bratz counterpart.
 In contrast to the threatening Bratz dolls, Barbie’s ample chest and impossibly long legs seemed tame.